joaofrca/tblx-codechallenge/README.md

 # Examples

-Take a look at the examples below, and check swagger/tblx-codechallenge.yml file for swagger documentation.
+Take a look at the examples below, and copy the content of swagger/tblx-codechallenge.yml file into https://editor.swagger.io/, for swagger documentation.

 #### 1. localhost:4000/task1/:starttime/:endtime